FlightControl-Master/MOOSE/docs/Contribution_Guide.md

 # 1) GitHub/Git organisation

+You are supposed to be familar with at least the basics of GitHub (branches, commits, pull requests...).
+If it is not the case, please at least read [this tutorial](https://guides.github.com/introduction/flow/).
+If something isn't clear still, ask us, we'll be glad to explain !

 ## 1.1) The Repositories

+Moose is in fact located on three repositories :

+* [MOOSE](https://github.com/FlightControl-Master/MOOSE) contains the Moose's code, the documentation and the file necessary to the setup
+* [MOOSE_MISSIONS](https://github.com/FlightControl-Master/MOOSE_MISSIONS) contains the test missions.
+Be aware that the [master-release branch](https://github.com/FlightControl-Master/MOOSE_MISSIONS/tree/master-release) contains the statically loaded test missions, while the [master branch](https://github.com/FlightControl-Master/MOOSE_MISSIONS/tree/master) contains their dynamically loaded counterparts. will want to create a local repository for this one and to sync it.
+* [MOOSE_PRESENTATIONS](https://github.com/FlightControl-Master/MOOSE_PRESENTATIONS) contains bits and bob related to Moose, like Moose's logos and PowerPoint files to present a specific feature of Moose.

 ## 1.2) Branches

+On the [MOOSE](https://github.com/FlightControl-Master/MOOSE) repository, three branches are protected, which means that you cannot merge or commit directly to them, you need to create a pull request;

+* [master](https://github.com/FlightControl-Master/MOOSE/tree/master) stores Moose's current latest semi-stable code.
+* master-release stores Mosse's last release code.
+There is no reason you would want to modify this branch.
+* [master-backup](https://github.com/FlightControl-Master/MOOSE/tree/master-backup).
+We sometime backup the master into master-backup, in case the worst happen.
+There is no reason you would want to modify this branch.

+You are encourgaed to create your own branch, named after you pseudonyme, to test stuff and bugfix little problems.
+When you want to work on bigger features, you should create a new branch named after the feature you are working on.
+Dn't forget to delete it when the feature is merged with master !

 ## 1.3) Commits

+The usual [Git commit](https://chris.beams.io/posts/git-commit/) guideline applies.
+Don't overthink it though, time is better spent coding or managing the Issue Tracker than writing long form commit descriptions.

 ## 1.4) Merge/Pull Requests

+When the code you are working on is finished, you will want to resolve the merge conflicts between your branch and master, and then create a pull request.
+Explain clearly what your code does (with a link to the relevant issue).
+It will be approved ASAP by FlightControl, if it meets the requirements below.

 # 2) Contribution guidelines